-Spanish III A

-Grades 10, 11, 12
+Spanish III A Grades 10, 11, 12 5 Credits

-5 Credits

-PREREQUISITE:SPANISH II
+PREREQUISITE: SPANISH II or PRACTICAL SPANISH II

 The grammatical structure learned in Spanish I and II are reviewed thoroughly and new concepts are introduced for use in advanced speaking and writing.
 The culture and history of Spain are studied, concentrating on art, geography, and history.
 Readings complement and expand cultural studies.
 Emphasis is placed on improving comprehension, reading and writing skills, and increased oral fluency.